socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 automation correlates with more expungements filed.
 This is likely because it improves the efficiency of creating appropriate documents by cutting down on redundancy.
-Below are examples of different types of automation or automation workarounds, and ideas for where automation can head.
+Below are examples of different types of automation or automation workarounds and ideas for where automation can head.

 One example of increasing automation is the Expungement Generator’s